PS2ClassicsVault/Play-Integrity-Fix-Fork-v2/README.md

 - [TrickyStore - AddOn Module](https://github.com/KOWX712/Tricky-Addon-Update-Target-List)

 You will need to have zygisk enabled and a already configured deny list in your root manager or via a 3rd party module with enforce deny list enabled.

+If you are wondering about if this module will be updated, its unsure as i am not the original developer of this module, however if your the original would like to continue your work please contact me via issues tsb so i can add you as a collaborator.